Who Believes in Angels?: Background

 Recording for the album began in October 2023, a process in which John, Carlile and Watt "pushed each other out of their comfort zones to write and record an album completely from scratch in just 20 days", according to a press release.
 Musicians contributing to the album include Red Hot Chili Peppers drummer Chad Smith, former Red Hot Chili Peppers guitarist and multi-instrumentalist Josh Klinghoffer, and session bass guitarist Pino Palladino.

 John described the album as "one of the toughest I've made" and "one of the greatest musical experiences of my life."
 Among the struggles relating to the album is John's vision loss in relation to an eye infection.
 Carlile described the recording process as being in "an incredibly challenging and inspiring environment to work in, everybody throwing in ideas, everybody listening to everybody else's ideas."

 Promotion

 The album's title track was released as the first single on 5 February 2025 alongside the announcement of the album.
 In addition to the single, a short film documenting the making of the song was released to YouTube on the same day.
 On 7 February, a music video for the single was released.
 Directed by David LaChapelle, the video depicts John and Carlile performing the song in a Captain Fantastic pinball machine (the design of which references John's 1975 album Captain Fantastic and the Brown Dirt Cowboy), supported by backup dancers impersonating Tina Turner and Little Richard.

 John and Carlile performed a concert at the London Palladium for the CBS special An Evening with Elton & Brandi.
-Its soundtrack is set to be released on vinyl as part of Record Store Day Black Friday 2025 in November.
+Its soundtrack was released on vinyl as part of Record Store Day Black Friday 2025 in November.